bra-i-am/chat_libraries_test/COMPARISON.md

 ## Overview

-To make a better decision about which library to use, it'll be provided information on the ease of use, customization options, and documentation quality for each library.
+To make a better decision about which library to use, this section provides information on the ease of use, customization options, and documentation quality for each library.
+Additionally, we'll discuss factors such as community support, library size, update frequency, and overall reliability.

 ## Libraries